noehparrales/cse15l-lab-reports/Lab3.md

 Copy code
 find /mydir -maxdepth 2 -type f -name "file2.txt"
 ```
-as well for type I asked it the similar format of questions
+as well for type I asked, "how do I use -type option and show me examples" .
+ChatGPT explained that the -type option us used to find anything of a specified type.
+Some examples of this use can be through files, directories, and symbolic links.
+I used this information to find documents of type d and type f.
+This is useful because it allows me to limit my searches when I need a particular type of a search.

 ```
 The -type option in the find command is used to specify the type of files or directories you want to search for.
 It allows you to filter your search based on the file type.
 Here's how it's used: